anhnguyendepocen/functional-programming-in-R/04_higher_order_functions.md

 All the building blocks we have seen before, we are just combining them to translate one function into another.

 Using `list` here to remember the parameters from `...` means that we are evaluating the parameters.
 We are explicitly turning off lazy-evaluation in this function.
 It is possible to keep the lazy evaluation semantics as well, but it requires more work.
-We would need to use the `eval(substitute(alist(...)))` trick to get the unevaluated parameters into a list -- we saw this trick in the first chapter -- but that would give us raw expressions in the lists, and we would need to be careful to evaluate these in the right environment chain to make it work.
+We would need to use the `eval(substitute(alist(...)))` trick to get the unevaluated parameters into a list---we saw this trick in the first chapter---but that would give us raw expressions in the lists, and we would need to be careful to evaluate these in the right environment chain to make it work.
 I leave this as an exercise to the reader, or you can look at the `partial` function from the `pryr` package to see how it is done.

 Such partial binding functions aren't used that often in R. It is just as easy to write closures to bind parameters and those are usually easier to read, so use partial bindings with caution.